mskilab-org/dryclean/README.md

     <tr>
       <td style="border: 1px solid black; padding: 5px;">use.blacklist</td>
       <td style="border: 1px solid black; padding: 5px;">FALSE</td>
-      <td style="border: 1px solid black; padding: 5px;">Whether to exclude off-target markers in case of Exomes or targeted sequencing; If set to TRUE, needs a GRange marking if each marker is set to be excluded or not</td>
+      <td style="border: 1px solid black; padding: 5px;">Whether to exclude off-target markers in case of Exomes or targeted sequencing; If set to TRUE, it will use a defualt mask or needs a path to GRanges marking if each marker is set to be excluded or not as <code>blacklist_path</code> </td>
     </tr>
     <tr>
       <td style="border: 1px solid black; padding: 5px;">blacklist_path</td>